 Enalapril, Losartan - Antihypertensives.

-If you think you are pregnant.
+If they think they are pregnant.

-If you smoke.
+If they smoke.

 A history of blood clots, stroke, and heart attack.